StrifeRaZoR/SuperStonks/README.md

 autotrader.js is NOT a part of this package.
 It is a stand-alone auto-trader that uses BN8 functions.

+There are 2 version:  Regular and Lite.
+Lite version does NOT NEED 4S DATA.
+JUST A WSE ACCOUNT.

 ![Untitled](https://user-images.githubusercontent.com/97868924/150722272-fb7501fa-9a6d-47f5-aea1-fb6a2a3c62e7.png)

 BIG UPDATE!!